storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ![][Tutorial-2-Concept-Tooltip]

-The note displayed is called a ToolTIp, and you’ll find many of these in StoryBuilder.
+The note displayed is called a ToolTIp, and you’ll find many of these in StoryCAD.
 It will be replaced with your text as soon as you start keying into the text box.

 Writing is thinking, and asking questions is at the core of critical thinking.
 Think of your concept as framed in the form of a question (or questions).
 The answer to that question is your story.
 If the question implies conflict, it’s a potentially effective story.